What Does Optimistic Mean?

 - Try to smile more often.

 - Take more care of your appearance and how you dress.
-When you look good you will feel more confident and positive.
+What you wear, and how you look affects how you feel.
+This can make you feel more confident and positive.

-- Endeavor to see the good in every situation.
+- Strive to see the good, positive and funny in every situation.

 - Expect good things to happen in your life.
 When negative thoughts access your mind replace them with thoughts of hope, cheerfulness and confidence.